Greedysky/TTKMusicPlayer/README.md

  * Copyright (c) 2015 - 2017 Greedysky Studio.
  * All rights reserved!
  * Redistribution and use of the source code or any derivative.
- * works are strictly forbiden.
+ * Works are strictly forbiden.
- * mail: greedysky@163.com.
+ * Mail: greedysky@163.com.

 How To Contribute
 -------